 - Training of leaders, Red Cross volunteers and community members to conduct participatory risk assessment and hazard mapping;

-- Conduct participatory risk assessment, hazard mapping and prioritization of elements at risk;
+- Participatory risk assessment, hazard mapping and prioritization of elements at risk;

 - Development of annually revised & updated 3-year Village Disaster Reduction Action Plans (VDRAPs); and